• Skip to primary navigation

 Seventeen pieces of avocado maki on a wooden serving board.

-Salmon maki - If you want to ease yourself into sushi with fish, then start with this.
+Salmon maki - If you want to ease yourself into sushi with fish, then this sushi recipe is a great place to start.
 We have used smoked salmon, which does have a strong flavour.
-You could cook a salmon fillet to use or use raw salmon (known as sake).
+You could cook a salmon fillet to use or use raw salmon.

 Seventeen pieces of salmon sushi on a wooden serving board.